polettix/Plack-Middleware-ReviseEnv/README.md

     ]

 i.e. `bar` will be eventually expanded _before_ `foo`.
-This is because keys are used for ordering manglers when transforming to the array-based form.
+This is because keys are used for ordering revisors when transforming to the array-based form.

 The ordering part is actually there to help you, because by default Perl